 Safety of this product in pediatric patients has not been established.
 There is no data on adrenal suppression and/or growth suppression.

 Because of a higher ratio of skin surface area to body mass, pediatric patients are at a greater risk than adults of HPA axis suppression and Cushing's syndrome when they are treated with topical corticosteroids.
 They are therefore also at a greater risk of adrenal insufficiency during and/or after withdrawal of treatment.
-Adverse effects including striae have been reported with inappropriate use of topical corticosteroids in infants and children.
+Adverse effects including striae have been reported with inappropriate use of topical corticosteroids in infants and children (see PRECAUTIONS).

 HPA axis suppression, Cushing's syndrome, linear growth retardation, delayed weight gain, and intracranial hypertension have been reported in children receiving topical corticosteroids.
 Manifestations of adrenal suppression in children include low plasma cortisol levels, and an absence of response to ACTH stimulation.
 Manifestations of intracranial hypertension include bulging fontanelles, headaches, and bilateral papilledema.